Are you sticking to your new year resolutions?

 With any goal you set, try to break it down into the simplest behavior that will get you there.
 What are the new habits you need to form that will consistently move you in the direction of your goal?
 If your goal is to lose weight, this habit could as simple as packing a healthy lunch every day.
 Keep in mind, one of the most important aspects in achieving your goal will be consistency... will you be able to maintain this habit for years to come.

-Online fitness coach, Celeste Rains-Turk, says, "Ask yourself if the approach you are taking to achieve the goal you have is something you can see yourself doing 10 years from now.
+Online fitness and mindset coach, Celeste Rains-Turk, says, "Ask yourself if the approach you are taking to achieve the goal you have is something you can see yourself doing 10 years from now.
 If you can’t see yourself persisting with the habits for years to come, don’t force yourself into it now.
 For example, if you decide to go on a low-carb diet because you think it is necessary to achieve fat loss goals, but you don’t see yourself passing up on cookies next holiday season, I would say you need to go for a more sustainable and moderate approach."

 Whatever your goal is, break it down into the simplest behavior you can realistically do every day.
 This will guarantee you are constantly getting closer and closer to your goal each day.